The Pacific Northwest Tree Octopus

 Other Animals Of Interest:

 - Save The Mountain Walrus — Another endangered Northwest creature that needs our help.
-(Original site down, link is to Archive.org mirror.
+(Link is to Archive.org mirror.
 Also, see the Mountain Walrus Foundation for some photos.)

 - Save The Manhattan Beach Mottled Roach — Save one roach today, that tomorrow we may save millions!

 - Pacific Northwest Jumping-Slugs — These little-understood gastropods of the genus Hemphillia, including the threatened Dromedary Jumping-Slug of the Olympic Peninsula, protect themselves from predation by jumping to safety.

 - Rock Nest Monster — Known only from its rocky nests and porcelain-like eggs, Cryptogorgo petronidus is so endangered that existential environmentalists wonder if it ever existed at all.

 - Dwarf Orca — Rare miniature killer whale sometimes seen in Cascadian waters.
 Now being bred as a family pet!

 - Giant Palouse Earthworm — This threatened earthworm (Driloleirus americanus) is native to the Palouse prairies of Washington and Idaho.
 They can grow up to three feet in length, are pinkish-white, and smell of lilies.

 - The Red Crabs of Christmas Island — Once every year, 120 million of these forest crabs migrate en masse from their inland burrows to the sea to spawn.
 Along the way, over a million are crushed by traffic and many die of dehydration crossing deforested land.
 The offspring of those that survive then have to contend with super-colonies of yellow crazy ants, introduced to the island by the thoughtless actions of Man.